Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - Afterward, sign in with the new administrator account.

-Hope you were able to resolve the You have to invoke this utility running in elevated mode and make sure the disk is unlocked error message?
+We hope you resolved the You have to invoke this utility running in elevated mode and make sure the disk is unlocked error message.
 If so, you can share your experience with us by commenting below.